jprochazk/uecs/README.md

 In fact, because it is so efficient and makes your code so much easier to reason about, most games, from small indie games, all the way to custom-engine AAA titles, utilize some variation of ECS.

-### About the library
+### Comparison

-*μECS* is unopinionated.
-Where most ECS libraries act more like engines, dictating how you should structure and run your code, here you'll find only a very efficient storage for your entities and components.

 The main advantage of using *μECS* over others is the vastly improved ergonomics - you don't need to register anything ahead of time, not even queries (called *views* in *μECS*).

 It's also quite easy to build more complex features on top of *μECS*, such as deferred destruction, component pooling, or serialization, as you'll see further below.